 Mr. Bowman asked how long this situation would last.
 Mr. Ellis said it would last for several year as expenses continue to rise.
 Mr. Bowman said it would once again be important to explain to Town Meeting why we can’t just shut down the airport.

+Eversource Interconnection

 Mr. Hanold asked if there was any likelihood that Eversource would adapt its point of view regarding who pays for these interconnection costs.
 Mr. Ellis said that legislators are concerned that interconnection and capacity issues in general will get in the way of the state’s move to clean energy.
 Mr. Garrison explained that current tariffs, which are legally binding documents, meaning any changes to the tariff have to go through the Department of Public Utilities (DPU) and noted that some legislation passed in 2022 is still being reviewed by DPU over a year later.
 The utilities are allowed to charge a developer for the infrastructure upgrades that are required to site the system, not only to absorb the energy from the system but also to upgrade all of the infrastructure associated with it, which is how you end up with a $16M bill.
 They want to put in a new substation, they want to put in new feeders and anything else so they can have the whole thing taken care of and they don’t have to put it on their books, which also means they don’t have to pay the taxes on the value of the improvements.
 This is a common tactic even with smaller projects.
 Mr. Garrison noted that the best opportunity to move forward with this project would be for the utility to agree to a much smaller upgrade rather than redoing the infrastructure for the entire industrial park.
 There may be a solution without tying into the industrial park loop.

-Regarding the FY25 budget, Mr. Ellis said the arguments are similar, but that if we increase the total amount of taxation to be used it has a commensurate impact on the Affordable Assessment.
+Regarding the effect on the FY25 budget, Mr. Ellis said the arguments are similar, but that if we increase the total amount of taxation to be used it has a commensurate impact on the Affordable Assessment.
 This would be beneficial to the school district but require more use of the Excess Capacity.

 Mr. Ellis noted that using Town Capital Stabilization for the town share of the airport’s project would be within the intended use of that fund and will also make it easier to absorb the cost when it goes to six figures.

 Mr. Menegoni said he wasn’t happy when the town had to pay $14K from taxation for the airport but was happy to later hear that they were going to be self-supporting.
-A 95% match for projects is a great deal, but this sudden significant funding need feels like we were sold bad goods.
+A 95% match for projects is a great deal, but this sudden significant funding need feels like we were sold a bill of goods.
 Mr. Menegoni understands that the airport has to be functioning, but we need to look at what is really necessary in terms of upgrades.
 It looks like large amounts of taxation funding aren’t going to go away.

 The committee is generally in favor of using the multiple sources for FY24.
 Ms. Waryas doesn’t care which method is used but wants to be more visibly transparent and thinks that the single source option would provide that.